isomerpages/moe-palmviewpri/_palm-view-experience/Peer Support Relationship.md

 </li>
 <li>
 <p>How to befriend their peers</p>
+<p></p>
 </li>
 </ul>
-<p>&nbsp;</p>
 <p>Primary 3 to 6 selected students will be trained to take on additional
 responsibilities as Befrienders and Peer Support Leaders (PSLs).
 These student leaders help to look out for peers who may feel lonely or isolated and reach out to befriend and support them.
 They also provide a listening ear for students who may be experiencing difficulties, offering encouragement and care when needed.</p>
-<p>&nbsp;</p>
-<p>As positive role models, Peer Support Leaders influence others by promoting
+<p>&nbsp;As positive role models, Peer Support Leaders influence others by
-positive mindsets, pro-social behaviour, and good character.
+promoting positive mindsets, pro-social behaviour, and good character.
 Through their leadership and example, they help to strengthen a caring and supportive school culture where every student feels valued and supported.
 Together, through the various levels of peer support, we aim to grow a community built on empathy, care, kindness and shared mutual responsibility.</p>
-<p>&nbsp;</p>
-<p>Befrienders and Peer Support Leaders (PSLs) will also be supported by
+<p>&nbsp;Befrienders and Peer Support Leaders (PSLs) will also be supported
-the PSL teachers-in-charge, the School Counsellor, Special Needs Officers and the Student Management Department.&nbsp;</p>
+by the PSL teachers-in-charge, the School Counsellor, Special Needs Officers and the Student Management Department.&nbsp;</p>
-<p>&nbsp;</p>
-<p>Befrienders and Peer Support Leaders’ main roles will include:&nbsp;</p>
+<p>&nbsp;Befrienders and Peer Support Leaders’ main roles will include:&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Befriends_PSL_table.jpg">
 </div>